 Evan joined Watsi on July 24th, 2014.
-Six years ago, Evan became the 268th member to automatically support a new Watsi patient every month.
-Since then, 5,656 more people have become monthly donors!
-Evan's most recent donation traveled 8,700 miles to support Joshua, a newborn baby from Tanzania, to fund hydrocephalus surgery.
+Nine years ago, Evan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Evan's most recent donation traveled 8,300 miles to support Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.

 Evan has funded healthcare for 107 patients in 12 countries.